TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 Now I can take my (3,4) rectangle and use binary chop to find the first entry inside the rectangle.
 I don't have to iterate through all the previous entries to find out that the transform makes my rectangle 1 row bigger.
 Unfortunately, I do need to iterate through them to find out that the transform shifts my rectangle 5 rows down.

 Let's make one more change to our encoding.
 Instead of storing the number of rows to insert at each index, we store the total number of rows inserted to this point.
-I can determine the number of rows to insert at each step by subtracting the number stored in the previous entry.
+I can still determine the number of rows to insert at each step by subtracting the number stored in the previous entry.

 | Index | Total Num |
 | ----- | --- |